World Equestrian Games

 About the Games

-This prestigious world-class equestrian event is being held in the United States for the first time and will draw more than 800 athletes and 900 horses from more than 60 countries.
-The 16-day Games showcase world-class equestrian athletes competing for championships in eight equestrian sports.
+This prestigious world-class equestrian event was held in the United States for the first time and attracted more than 800 athletes and 900 horses from more than 60 countries.
+The 16-day Games showcase world-class equestrian athletes competed for championships in eight equestrian sports.

-The Opening Ceremonies and the Games will be broadcast on NBC Sports, which has made the largest commitment to network coverage of equestrian sport in U.S. television history.
+The Opening Ceremonies and the Games were broadcast on NBC Sports, which made the largest commitment to network coverage of equestrian sport in U.S. television history.

-Held at the Kentucky Horse Park, the games are expected to draw more than 300,000 attendees and millions of television viewers from around the world.
+Held at the Kentucky Horse Park, the games were expected to draw more than 300,000 attendees and millions of television viewers from around the world.

-The financial impact on Lexington is comparable to hosting the NCAA Final Four basketball tournament.
+The financial impact on Lexington was comparable to hosting the NCAA Final Four basketball tournament.

 Special thanks to Anita & Preston Madden ’52, Robert Bath W’49, Charlene Harris, Kris & Gil Bundy '77, Shalimar Maakar (Parent '13), Tom & Robyn Shanahan (Parents ’12), Lindy & Bill Street N'55, Toots & Jim Henderson '52, and Bethany & Frank Schurz '48 for being event sponsors to help defray expenses.